amadeus4dev/developer-guides/docs/sdks/node-sdk.md

 If a page is not available, the response will resolve to `null`.

 ## Useful resources

-For a more detailed guide on how to make your first app with Node check this [blog article](https://developers.amadeus.com/blog/get-started-amadeus-node-sdk) or this [video tutorial](https://www.youtube.com/watch?v=rfkgJLKlI4s&feature=youtu.be) which implements a simple flight search app.
+For a more detailed guide on how to make your first app with Node, check this [blog article](https://developers.amadeus.com/blog/get-started-amadeus-node-sdk) or this [video tutorial](https://www.youtube.com/watch?v=rfkgJLKlI4s&feature=youtu.be), which implements a simple flight search app.